 Senate Order Contracts

-Murray Motion Senate Order on entity contracts listing for 2020-21 financial year
+Murray Motion Senate Order on entity contracts listing for the 2021-22 financial year

-Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, the downloadable file lists non-procurement contracts, such as grants, entered into by the Attorney-General's Department which provide for a consideration of $100,000 or more and which:
+Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, we have published a list of non-procurement contracts, such as grants, that we have entered into which provide for a consideration of $100,000 or more and which:

 - have not been fully performed as at 30 June 2022 or

 - have been entered into during the 12 months prior to 30 June 2022.

 For a list of all procurement contracts required to be listed pursuant to the Senate Order, visit the AusTender website.

 Most of the contracts listed contain confidentiality provisions of a general nature that are designed to protect the confidential information of the parties that may be obtained or generated in carrying out the contract.
 The reasons for including such clauses include: